m3y54m/python-serial-port-gui/README.md

 # Python Serial Port + Tkinter GUI

-A simple serial port monitior application in Python using [pySerial](https://pypi.org/project/pyserial/).
+A simple serial port monitor application in Python using [pySerial](https://pypi.org/project/pyserial/).
 The GUI is designed using [Tkinter](https://docs.python.org/3/library/tkinter.html).

 To test the performance of our Python program, an Arduino program is written to send data on serial port at the baudrate of 921600.